FREQUENTLY ASKED QUESTIONS

 If I am a playwright and fiction writer, can I submit more than one application during the same year?
 One for plays, one for fiction?

 Excellent question (thanks, Zachary!).
 The answer is yes.
 If you truly feely that you wear both hats equally well, you may apply to both categories.
-Just make sure that you indicate, on both application forms (top right corner would work best), which category or sub-category you're applying under (this way we can keep track of your multiple personality disorder).
+Just make sure that you submit two applications (this way we can keep track of your multiple personality disorder).

 NB: This applies to Poets who are also Sculptors; Painters who are also Playwrights; Translators who are also Astronauts (etc., use your imagination...)